ResourcesOn and Off-Campus Services to Compliment your Contact with Student Counseling & Psychological Services (SCPS)

-The PSD provides reasonable accommodations and services for qualified students with documented disabilities who are attending Auburn University, enrolled in distance learning classes, or participating in programs sponsored by Auburn University.
-Student Counseling Services works closely with PSD when student disabilities are related to mental health issues.
+The OA provides reasonable accommodations and services for qualified students with documented disabilities who are attending Auburn University, enrolled in distance learning classes, or participating in programs sponsored by Auburn University.
+Student Counseling & Psychological Services works closely with OA when student disabilities are related to mental health issues.

-The Tiger Cub is Auburn University’s student planner and online handbook.
+The Student Policy eHandbook is Auburn University’s student planner and online handbook.
 It contains information pertaining to student organizations, activities, academic rules, and other information aimed at helping students adjust to college life.

 - ULifeline online support